-The Performance Partner/Construction Contractor TPE was than the Stage 3 construction contractor estimate of that was used to develop the Phase 2 WOA estimate.
+The Performance Partner/Construction Contractor TPE was , which is less than the Stage 3 construction contractor estimate of that was used to develop the Phase 2 WOA estimate.

-The Performance Partner/Construction Contractor TPE was than the Stage 3 construction contractor estimate of that was used to develop the Phase 2 WOA estimate.
+The Performance Partner/Construction Contractor TPE was and a which is a less more than the Stage 3 construction contractor estimate of that was used to develop the Phase 2 WOA estimate.

-The Performance Partner/Construction Contractor TPE was which is more than the Stage 3 construction contractor estimate of that was used to develop the Phase 2 WOA estimate.
+The Performance Partner/Construction Contractor TPE was which is which is more than the Stage 3 construction contractor estimate of that was used to develop the Phase 2 WOA estimate.